 We remove a newly sanctioned doctor from the Recognized Doctor list as soon as we receive the information.
 However, it is important to note that malpractice information is publically available in only 14 states.

 Memberships & Professional Affiliations

 Dr. Logan does not have any memberships or affiliations listed.
-If you are Dr. Logan and would like to add memberships or affiliations, please update your free profile.
+If you are Dr. Logan and would like to add memberships or affiliations, please update your profile.